Inside

 Yerevan Kiosk: The Yerevan Kiosk is an octagonal pavilion decorated with Mamluk-style marble slabs.
 When you step inside, you will be amazed by the richly adorned interior, which features hand-drawn patterns in gold leaf, wooden shutters with mother-of-pearl, and a gilded copper fireplace.

-Mecidiye Pavilion: The Mecidiye Pavilion is the youngest building in the palace, dating back to 1858.
-Its architecture showcases influences from European style.
-Plus, you won't want to miss the stunning view of the Sea of Marmara and the Bosphorus from this exceptional building.
+Mecidiye Pavilion: The pavilion is the newest building in the palace, dating back to 1858.
+Its architecture reflects influences of European styles.
+From its terrace, you can enjoy the breathtaking view of the Sea of Marmara, the Bosphorus, and Asia.

 Chamber of the Chief Physician: This two-story building was once the physician's treatment room, serving the sultan and the royal family.
 Today, in the basement of the building, it shows an exhibition of pharmaceutical instruments and equipment.